 This is especially relevant for digital products that face more competition than ever before.
 Your customers have the power to stay with you or leave.
 They can tell their friends about your product or not.
 Fact is, you need your clients more than they need you.
 That’s why your product experience is critical.

 While a lousy experience can chase users away, a great experience can increase usage and build loyalty among your customers.
 With a free trial and subscription models, customers don’t feel locked in and can switch easily to a competitor.
 Your product needs to provide value right out of the gate to stay relevant.
 And that’s only possible with careful localization.

 There are global brands that are absolutely nailing it when it comes to adapting their products to local markets.
 Here are three examples:

-After conquering the U.S. market, the streaming service had set its eyes on Europe, Africa, and Asia.
-But, the language barrier was a problem.
+After conquering the U.S. market, the streaming service set its eyes on Europe, Africa, and Asia.
+However, the language barrier turned out to be quite a challenge.
 Netflix simply introduced subtitles for all of their shows and soon started to incorporate and produce local content to keep foreign subscribers hooked.

 With 271 million users worldwide, the music streaming giant has perfected its strategy for entering new markets.
 Their secret is a private beta period designed to build buzz for the full market launch through local influencers and early adopters.
 This allows Spotify to quickly optimize local features based on user feedback.